Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2h
           - 2
           - -
           - The linked form of two scissors.
-This weapon's quality is equal to the average of its components', rounded up.
+This weapon's Quality is equal to the average of its components', rounded up.
 It cannot have modifiers of its own, and instead inherits the modifiers of its components.
 Two copies of the same modifier do not stack their effects.
         * - **Quarterstaff**
           - Club, Lance
           - 1 blunt